novellac/lftm/projects/rubrics/hub.md

 - Give a min-w 80px on all cells
 - Add a step input for rubric indicator of 0.01
 - Make sure the accepted pattern allows for decimals in the rubric indicator
+- RubricHeader cells scrims don't extend to fill height - fix!
+- Replace Submit rubric with Save rubric
+- Figure out why col/row removal isn't being announced to SR (rebase main and try again; MH did some work on announcements recently)
+- Wizard - wrap the "Create rubric" link in an open in new tab button, and send a refresh to the Wizard when tabbing back to the tab, I guess?
+- Check Factories to know if there are still TS errors for Rubrics
+- Check that when you first save the rubric just after creating it, that the assessment type doesn't change.
+- Place focus on the rubric container when the "show rubric" button is clicked.
+- Ask BE if they will please add the `action` property to the stubbed rubrics they create and send when a rubric is first created.
+- Make it so that when you tab out of a popover, you tab to the next cell.

+## List of BE Issues
+- BE label in Wizard is not translated (assigned ticket to BE)
-- Remove the extra label on the Wizard radio buttons
+- Remove the extra label on the Wizard radio buttons (asked BE to handle)
+- When the init screen of the rubric is filled out and submitted to task/rubric, the rubric comes back populated with a suggested set of cells, as expected.
+Can we add `action:update` to those cells?
+This will allow users to delete a column right away even if they haven't updated it yet.
+In the FE code, we depend on knowing which header/criteria cells came from the BE, and use the presence of the `action` key to do so.
+- The first time(?) the `task` endpoint gets a PATCH call with `rubricAction: "edit"` it responds with a 500.
+Subsequent PATCH calls with `rubricAction: "edit"` respond with 200s.

+## Big list of TODone's!
+- Figure out why deleting two rows doesn't delete the two rows it should (e.g. in a table with row0, row1, row2, and row3, deleting row1 and row2 ends up deleting row1 and row3).
+I used to think this was a BE issue but now actually I think this is an FE issue!
+My best guess is it's something in the computed property.
+I think the same thing goes for rows.
+I'm not sure if the issue is in the computed, actually, or maybe it's in the cells not getting the message that they should change?
+- Patch requests to rubric on subsequent calls after making the initial rubric has assessmentType 0!
+Should be assessmentType whatever, or maybe we can just leave off the assessmentType from the params? idk, investigate more!
+- Figure out why data doesn't update when you click the submit rubric (save) button
+- Emit up the updated table data
+- Add back in the SaveCancel footer bar (should be in ideas somewhere)
+- Show the unsaved changes message
+- When I send `action:delete` on a criteria, the row does not get deleted.
+- When I send `action:update` on a criteria, the row does not get replaced (still joins)
+- (Pursuant to AA's update to the BE so we can use update/delete in each cell) - format the data with update or delete (oof this is bigger than just one line item) (done but not PR'ed)
 - Add rubric save to the RubricView (this will save metadata like assessment type)
-- Add back in the SaveCancel footer bar (should be in ideas somewhere)
-- Emit up the updated table data
-- (Pursuant to AA's update to the BE so we can use update/delete in each cell) - format the data with update or delete (oof this is bigger than just one line item)

-## Big list of TODone's!
 - parentTypeId: 'taskId', // TODO: Figure out if this key is still in use or called the same on the BE - yes still in use
 - Remove the clear button from the form init screen. - done
 - Figure out what to do if a user does have a rubric on a task but still navigates to /rubric/edit?taskId=1234 (maybe just push them to the correct route and then run the getOrInit fn again?) - I have a cast for this now
 - See if we can get the `points` (or `maxPoints`) key on the rubric so we don't have to pull it separately all the time - updated the type and name everywhere
+- Hook up Reset button in the RubricEditScreen
+- Hook up the Save progress button in the RubricEditScreen
+- Hook up the SubmitRubric button in the RubricEditScreen